 Sophie's designs for seven sisters group include; Asterion (V&A), Boxed (Oxford Street), Salome (St Pancras Chambers), Trainstation (Kings Cross, Waterloo, Nationally and Internationally), Ballroom (Royal Festival Hall), The Forbidden (Royal Opera House).

 Sophie's work was chosen to form part of the British exhibit at the Prague Quadrennial 1999, 2003, 2007 and 2011.
 Great Britain won the Golden Triga for the 03 exhibit.
-The PQ 07 exhibit, 'Boxed', was on display as part of the Collaborators exhibition at the V&A in 2008.
+At World Stage Design 2013 Sophie was awarded Gold for Outstanding Achievement Across All categories.

 Sophie curated an exhibition at CHELSEA: space called When Marcel Met Motley, about the collaboration between Motley and the architect Marcel Breuer.
 The exhibition was remounted at the V&A in August 2008.
 She has been researching the London Theatre Studio and Old Vic School for several years.